deepfakes/faceswap/README.md

 Clone the repo and setup you environment.
 There is a Dockerfile that should kickstart you.
 Otherwise you can setup things manually, see in the Dockerfiles for dependencies.

-Check out [../blob/master/INSTALL.md](INSTALL.md) for basic information on how to configure virtualenv and
+Check out [../blob/master/INSTALL.md](INSTALL.md) and [../blob/master/USAGE.md](USAGE.md) for basic information on how to configure virtualenv and use the program.

 You also need a modern GPU with CUDA support for best performance